 By Nancy Armitage

 One of my very first questions I asked the HEH Collections curator of the Huntington Library was “Why did the Huntington’s have 2 Drawing Rooms?”
 It didn’t make any sense to me that they would have two.
 The Asst.
-Curator, Jennifer Goldman found out for me & showed me the Blueprints of the H. E. Huntington Residence (San Marino Ranch) by architect, Myron Hunt.
+Curator, Jennifer Goldman didn’t know at the time but found out for me & showed me the Blueprints of the Huntington’s Mansion in San Marino, CA. I was thrilled to see the mansions blueprints!
+The blueprints were titled: H. E. Huntington Residence (San Marino Ranch) by Architect, Myron Hunt.
 Guess what was on the 1908 blueprint of the H. E. Huntington House?
-The Small Drawing Room had a different identity.
-It’s original purpose was to be a “Breakfast Room”.
+The Small Drawing-Room had a different identity; it’s original purpose was to be a “Breakfast Room”.

-So it was decided (probably by Belle) that the Huntingtons would receive their meals in the Dining Room.
-The Huntington’s “Belle & Edwards” loved breakfast, Alfonso, the Head Butler used to make the Huntington’s homemade orange juice everyday.
-Of courses these fresh oranges came from the Huntington’s orange groves.
-They would wake up to the smell of freshly roasted French coffee.
-They were also served a variety of breakfast items.
-All kinds of different eggs dishes: steak & eggs, French omelettes, even Huevos Ranchos or a French crepe (savory or sweet).
-They had bacon, sausage links, or Canadian bacon with potatoes, They were served Tutti-Fruitti & Fruit Compotes & Brandied Peaches; served in pretty “Elite Haviland” footed “compote bowls”.
-The Haviland plates were white & gold some with pink roses.
+So it was decided (probably by Belle) that the Huntingtons would receive their meals in the Formal Dining- Room.
+The Huntington’s – “Belle & Edwards” loved breakfast.
+They used to comment how, Alfonso Gomez, the Head Butler, used to make the Huntington’s homemade orange juice everyday!
+Of course, these fresh oranges came from the Huntington’s orange groves.
+They would wake up to the smell of freshly roasted French Coffee.
+They were also served a variety of breakfast items through the week.
+All kinds of different Eggs dishes: Steak & eggs, French omelettes, even Huevos Ranchos or a French crepe (savory or sweet).
+They had Bacon, Sausage links, or Canadian Bacon with potatoes, They were served Tutti-Fruitti & Fruit Compotes & Brandied Peaches; served in pretty “Elite Haviland” footed “compote bowls”.
+The French Haviland footed bowls/plates were white & gold with some with pink roses.
 They had toast with Ranch Orange Marmalade from the oranges on the San Marino Ranch.
-In my opinion, the Huntingtons like their formal Dining Room, to have breakfast there made sense.
-So the corner room once the Breakfast Room became the “Small Drawing Room” for Mrs. Huntington’s lovely intimate teas.
+In my opinion, the Huntingtons like their formal Dining-Room, to have breakfast there just made sense.
+So the corner room once called “the Breakfast Room” became the “Small Drawing Room” for Mrs. Huntington’s lovely intimate teas.

-The Small Drawing Room was located at the southwest corner of the Huntington Mansion.
-Through the tall west window was a beautiful view of the grand Huntington rose gardens & the Statue, “Temple of Love”; through the south window a view of the terrace & the San Gabriel Valley.
+The Huntington’s Small Drawing-Room was located at the southwest corner of the Huntington Mansion.
+Through the tall west window was a beautiful view of the grand Huntington rose gardens & the Statue, “Temple of Love”; through the south window -a stunning view of the terrace & the San Gabriel Valley.

-In the Huntington Mansion inventory (1927), we are able to know what each & every room of the Huntington Mansion looked like when the Huntingtons lived there.
+In the Huntington Mansion inventory (1927), informed of each & every room of the Huntington Mansion; but what it looked like when the Huntingtons actually lived there.
 I find that really exciting!
-In this particular room “Small Drawing Room”, the Huntingtons paid tribute to Gainsborough, Reynolds, & Hoppner portrait paintings.
+In this particular room, “Small Drawing Room”, the Huntingtons paid tribute to Gainsborough, Reynolds, & Hoppner portrait paintings.
 The 3 paintings by Gainsborough were “Mrs. Mears,” Mrs. Henry Beaufoy”, & “Lady Petre”.
 The 2 paintings by Reynolds were “Frances, Marchioness of Camden” & “Countess Spencer & Viscount Althorp” [Princess Diana Spencer’s ancestors].
 Also, “Mrs. Bedford & her son” was a John Hoppner portrait.

-The Small Drawing Room would have been a room for intimate gatherings.
-There was a seating arrangement of 3 gold “reception” chairs with tapestry seats for intimate teas from 2-3 people.
-Often in the 1920’s, Mrs. Howard Huntington (Leslie) would join Mrs. Huntington (Arabella) for luncheon and later tea in the Drawing Room.
-Leslie Huntington stated in her affadivit that it was almost daily for the 3-4 months that the Huntington (Edwards and Arabella) were “In-residence” at the San Marino Ranch .
-The Small Drawing Room could have also been used for a morning cup of coffee.
-Mr. & Mrs. Huntington enjoyed morning coffee while they read the daily newspaper.
-They were avid reader of the news, especially the New York Herald & Los Angeles Herald Examiner (1903), or Los Angeles Daily Times (1881).
+The Small Drawing-Room would have been a room perfect for intimate gatherings.
+In the Gilded Age, there was a seating arrangement of 3 gold “reception” chairs with tapestry seats for intimate teas for 2-3 guests.
+Often in the 1920’s, Mrs. Howard Huntington (Leslie) would join Mrs. Huntington (Arabella) for luncheon & later tea in this Drawing-Room.
+Leslie Huntington stated in her affidavit that it was almost daily for the 3-4 months that the Huntingtons (Edwards & Arabella) were “In-Residence” at the San Marino Ranch, CA .
+The Small Drawing-Room could have also been used for a morning cup of coffee.
+Maybe, Mr. & Mrs. Huntington enjoyed morning coffee while they read the daily newspaper.
+They were both avid readers of the news, especially the New York Herald & Los Angeles Herald Examiner (1903), or Los Angeles Daily Times (1881).

-One of the Huntington’s intimate teas was recorded in a letter, written to Mr. William Dunn (Mr. Huntington’s best friend) from Mr. H. E. Huntington on Saturday January 31, 1914.
+One of the Huntington’s intimate teas was recorded in a letter, written to Mr. William “Billy” Dunn (Mr. Huntington’s best friend) from Mr. Henry “Edwards” Huntington on Saturday, January 31, 1914.
 The letter is as follows:

 “Dear Mr. Dunn, Mrs. Huntington would like to talk to Dr. Bryant & yourself about the dinner & would be very glad if you could come & see her Sunday afternoon & have tea.
 Very truly yours, HEH to Mr. W. E. Dunn, City.”

-Mrs. Arabella Huntington had poor eyesight, so it would have been easier for her to read in a bright lite room.
+Mrs. Arabella Huntington had poor eyesight, so it would have been easier for her to read in a bright lite room (Small Drawing-Room has great light).
 When her sight got worse, she was read to by her secretary, Miss Carrie M. Campbell, also, Mrs. Arabella Schwerin, or by Mrs. E. H. Warnken.
-Alfonso, the Huntington’s Butler & Valet, stated that Mrs. Schwerin, a railroad official’s wife came to read to Mrs. Huntington twice a week; Mrs. Huntington especially loved her voice.
+Alfonso, the Huntington’s Butler & HEH’s Gentlemen’s Valet, stated that Mrs. Schwerin, a railroad official’s wife came to read to Mrs. Huntington twice a week (SF mansion); Mrs. Huntington especially loved her voice.

-It was also recorded by the Head Butler, Alfonso Gomez, that Mrs. Huntington had a favorite pet bird!
+It was also recorded by the Head Butler, Alfonso Gomez, that Mrs. Arabella Huntington had a favorite pet bird!
 His name was “Buster”, a bright green Amazon parrot.
 Oddly, the parrot had the same name as Mrs. Huntington’s pet Belgium Griffon dog.
-This chatty little parrot spoke about 100 words in his vocabulary & would sit on Mrs. Huntington shoulders while she read.
+This chatty little green parrot spoke about 100 words in his vocabulary & would sit on Mrs. Huntington’s shoulders while she read.
 Per Mr. Hertrich, the Head Gardener on the San Marino Ranch estate, said the parrot was very smart & spoke nautical phrases too, like “Ships ahoy!”.
-The spectacular thing “Buster” did also was mimic Mrs. Huntington’s voice exactly!
+Making the staff giggle, The spectacular thing “Buster” did also was mimic Mrs. Arabella Huntington’s voice exactly!
 The parrot would call, “Edward, Edward” & Mr. Huntington would come into the room to find only the bird.
-Mr. Huntington found much humor in this as did the servant staff.
+Mr. Huntington found much humor in this as did his servant staff.
 The parrot loved Mrs. Huntington & disliked everyone else – including Mr. Huntington & the butler, trying to bite them when they drew near.

-The Small Drawing Room could have been used as a “Waiting Room” of sorts for guests.
+The Small Drawing-Room could have been used as a “Waiting Room” of sorts for guests.
 In the early 1900’s, Edwardian etiquette was very formal.
-When a guest arrived at the mansion, he or she would hand their “Calling Card” to the Butler.
-The butler would lead the guest into the Small Drawing Room to wait for the Huntingtons.
-The butler would then take the guest’s “Calling Card”, (placed properly on a Gorham silver round “card tray”) & then take the tray to Mr. or Mrs. Huntington.
-The Huntingtons then would instruct the butler where to bring the guest to the large Drawing Room or to the Large Library.
+When a guest arrived at the mansion, he or she would hand their “Calling Card” to the Head Butler.
+The butler would lead the guest into the Small Drawing-Room to wait for the Huntingtons.
+The butler would then take the guest’s “Calling Card”, (placed properly on a Gorham round silver “card tray”) & then take the tray to Mr. or Mrs. Huntington.
+The Huntingtons then would instruct the butler where to bring the guest to the large Drawing-Room or to the Large Library.
+Alfonso in his proper way, would lead the guest to the Huntingtons & announce their guest to the Huntingtons.
+Even the grandchild had to be poperly annouced to Mr. & Mrs. H.E.
+Huntington.

-This Drawing Room was decorated with a combination of the loves of both the Huntingtons.
-Mrs. Huntington adored elegant French Louis XIV furniture & Mr. Huntington loved his collection of English portraits.
-The colors of the room were gold with grey satin curtains.
-There were 2 large windows; a stunning south view of the San Gabriel Valley & west view of the rose garden, maybe a peek at a exotic white peacock.
+This Drawing-Room was decorated with a combination of the loves of both the Huntingtons.
+Mrs. Huntington adored elegant French Louis XIV/Marie Antoinette furniture, also Louis XV; Mr. Huntington loved his collection of English portraits.
+The colors of the room were gold with grey satin curtains which enhanced the portrait paintings.
+There were 2 large windows; a stunning south view of the San Gabriel Valley & west view of the Huntington’s Rose Garden, maybe a peek at a exotic white or blue peacock strutting by.

 The Huntingtons had a great affection for horses.
-Mrs. Huntington raced her horses on the East Coast.
-The fireplace of the Small Drawing Room located on the north side of the room featured 2 bronze Dore andirons in the shape of mounted horses.
+Mrs. Arabella Huntington raced her horses on the East Coast, at Saratoga Springs, NY.
+The fireplace of the Small Drawing-Room located on the north side of the room, featured 2 bronze Dore andirons in the shape of mounted horses.
 On the mantle, sat a Louis XIV gold Dore porcelain mounted calendar clock (by Sotain worth $28,000.00 in the 1920’s).
 It had a handsome pair of “Louis XIV bronze figures of prancing horses (16” high with an applied ormolu saddle cloth, strap work & rosettes, mounted on sarcophagus-shaped pedestals mark of Boreas).
-These were bought by Mr. Partridge for Mr. Huntington on December 26, 1913, shortly after the Huntingtons married; maybe a Christmas present.
-On cold winter morning, the parlor maid would have made a nice fire.
-On sunny afternoons, the Small Drawing Room would have been warmed by the sun.
-Later in the day, the Huntington’s could enjoy the sunset streaming through the window past the rose garden.
+These were bought by Mr. Partridge for Mr. Huntington on December 26, 1913, shortly after the Huntingtons married; maybe for a Christmas present.
+On cold winter mornings, the parlor maid would have made a nice cozy fire.
+On sunny afternoons, the Small Drawing-Room would have been warmed by the sun.
+Later in the day, the Huntington’s could enjoy the sunset streaming through the window past the Rose Garden.

 Decorated in the Louis XIV French style, they had a Savonnerie Louis XIV rug (16′ x 26′) graced the floor.
-A Louis XIV commode with high marble top was decorated with Wedgewood plaques – Epoch du Directoir, Wedgewood in intense blue & white.
+A Louis XIV commode with high marble top was decorated with Wedgewood plaques – Epoch du Directoir, Wedgewood in intense blue & white (below).

-There was large Louis XIV writing table & 2 Louis XIV console tables made of wood & gilt with white marble tops were located in the room.
-These tables would have been useful for Miss Campbell (Mrs. Huntington’s social secretary) to compose fancy dinner menus or a letter for Mrs. Huntington.
+There were large Louis XIV writing table & 2 Louis XIV console tables made of wood & gilt with white marble tops were located in this room.
+These tables would have been useful for Miss Campbell (Mrs. Huntington’s social secretary) to compose fancy dinner menus or a letter for Mrs. Huntington or a weeks menus for up coming Houseguests..
 Mrs. Huntington didn’t like to write letters; she found her handwriting to be messy & was embarrassed.
 She asked her friends & family to throw her letters away after they read them.
-In Edwardian writing etiquette, cross-outs were not allowed.
+In Edwardian letter writing etiquette, cross-outs were not allowed.

 Heart-shaped Cream Scones (Best Recipe)

 Try these!
 They melt in your mouth they are so good!
 This is one of my best recipes.
-Have little pots of Orange marmalade (add a little ginger), Chantilly cream, Lemon Curd or Lemon yogurt with ginger, or raspberry jam.
+Have little pots or ramekins of Orange marmalade (add a little grated fresh ginger), Chantilly cream (whipped cream almost to butter and add a little super fine sugar), Lemon Curd or Lemon yogurt with ginger added, or raspberry jam.
 Heaven!
 I asked my baker, “why are my scones turning out like hockey pucks?”
 She asked me, “Are you using milk or heavy cream?”
 I said, “milk, that is what the English recipe called for”.
-She told me use heavy cream…she informed me that in England. especially on the farms their milk is heavy cream – rises to the top & all.
+She told me use heavy cream…she informed me that in England. especially on the farms their milk is heavy cream – “Cream rises to the top of the barrel” & all.

 2 c. flour